computations/lagrange-ng/README.md

   declared before they are modified.
   - `start`: The start time for the period.
 If not specified, defaults to `0.0`.
   - `end`: The end time for the period.
 If not specified, defaults to `inf`.
+  - `dispersion`: Dispersion rate for the period.
+If not specified, inherits the global `dispersion` value.
+  - `extinction`: Extinction rate for the period.
+If not specified, inherits the global `extinction` value.
   - `matrix`: Adjustment matrix filename for the period.
 Used to specify region connectivities.
 If specified, the parameter `distance-penalty` will be inferred, which estimates the "strength" of the connectivity.
 Specified